zixin448/tp/docs/UserGuide.md

 Format: `add_student n/NAME id/STUDENT_ID tn/TUTORIAL_NAME`

-* Adds the person with the specified `NAME` as a student belonging to a specified class.
+* Update the person with the specified `NAME` to a `Student` contact and add the student to the specified class.
+* Each student can only be assigned to one tutorial class.
 * `STUDENT_ID` refers to the student's unique NUSNET ID.
 * `TUTORIAL_NAME` refers to the name of the tutorial group the student is assigned to.